Circumventing Backdoor Defenses That Are Based on Latent Separability: Our Methods

+Moreover, we introduce ideas of asymmetry and diversity into our trigger design --- we apply a diverse set of weakened triggers to construct regularization and payload samples for data poisoning, while the original standard trigger is used during test time to activate the backdoor.

-We note that, \textbf{this simple adaptation very well incorporates the two insights we have mentioned.} \underline{First}, if the deep model still learns a dominantly strong signal for the backdoor trigger that can dictatorially vote for the target class, then, it can not well fit those \textit{cover samples}.
-Thus, the presence of cover samples naturally serves as regularizers that can penalize the backdoor signal in the learned latent representations. \underline{On the other hand}, the deep model can no longer fit all those samples with the backdoor trigger via a simple shortcut rule.
-Instead, given an input with the backdoor trigger, {it has to overfit a much more complicated boundary} that should decide when to classify it to the target class and when to classify it to its ground truth label.
-The complication of this boundary is easy to understand, because essentially it is randomly generated --- we randomly decide which backdoor sample should be mislabeled during constructing them.
-Moreover, to successfully fit such a complicated decision boundary, the model must also rely on clean semantics that coexist with the trigger in the poison images.
-This naturally induces a stronger dependency between the task of backdoor learning and the main classification task.
+\paragraph{Regularization Samples.} We note that, \textit{the introduction of regularization samples well incorporates our two insights from Section~\ref{sec:latent_separability_formulation}.} \underline{First}, with regularization samples, the backdoored model can no longer learn a dominantly strong signal for the backdoor trigger that dictatorially votes for the target class, otherwise, it can not fit regularization samples that are correctly labeled to other classes.
+This explains the naming of \textit{regularization samples} --- intuitively, they serve as regularizers that help to penalize the backdoor signal in the learned latent representations. \underline{Second}, the model can neither fit all trigger-planted samples via a simple shortcut rule.
+Instead, now \textit{it has to fit a much more complicated boundary} that should decide when to classify a trigger-planted input to the target class and when to classify it to its real semantic label, where the boundary is randomly generated.
+To successfully fit this boundary, the model must rely on both the trigger pattern and artifacts from the semantic features that coexist with the trigger, thus the learned latent representations for backdoor samples should be a more balanced fusion of both the trigger pattern and semantic features.